domdit/Alambi/README.md

 export TINYMCE_API="your tinymce api key"
 ```

-In the end, your environemt variables should look like this:
+In the end, your environment variables should look like this:
 ```
 export SECRET_KEY=""
 export SQLALCHEMY_DATABASE_URI="sqlite:///site.db"